rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-08-20-nuget-sign-upload.md

 - public-key
 ---

 In [an earlier post]({% post_url /2018/2018-08-15-nupkg-with-native %}) I detailed how we create a nupkg containing a native library.
 Here we'll sign it and upload it to [nuget.org](https://www.nuget.org/).

+Motivations:
+- Make our own libraries more accessible to others.
+Previously we provided instructions on cloning the repo and bringing it into an existing project- using nuget would be easier.
+- Try to get our projects under control.
+Our main .sln has 55 projects; perhaps 10 of which are third party libs that we made minor changes to but otherwise rarely touch.

 Nuget.org also has [an excellect post](https://blog.nuget.org/20180522/Introducing-signed-package-submissions.html) on the topic.

+## Organization

-We want all our packages to be owned by the [Subor organization](https://www.nuget.org/profiles/subor) so everything won't be tied to a single person.
+We want all our packages to be owned by the [Subor organization](https://www.nuget.org/profiles/subor) so everything won't be tied to a single individual.

 After creating an organization (profile __->Manage Organizations->Add new__), click the pencil icon (![]({{ "/assets/nuget_edit_icon.png" | absolute_url }})) to access the organization's settings page.